digital-work-lab/open-source-project/slides/07-code_review.md

 ---
 <!-- paginate: true -->

-# The Review Session
+# The review session

 In this session, you will **adopt the perspective of a maintainer**, i.e., a gatekeeper who takes responsibility for an open source project by screening, improving, and integrating code contributions.

 As a group, your goals are:

-1. Download the code from the pull request (fork) to your local machine or Codespace
+1. Download the code from the pull request (fork) to your local machine or Codespace.
-2. Test whether the code works as expected
+2. Test whether the code works as expected.
-3. Debug and improve the code (if necessary)
+3. Debug and improve the code (if necessary).
-4. Document your assessment in the pull request on GitHub and suggest merging, revising, or rejecting the contribution
+4. Document your assessment in the pull request on GitHub and suggest merging, revising, or rejecting the contribution.

 ---

-# The Process
+# The process

-1. Group is assigned to a pull requests
+1. Group is assigned to a pull request.
 2. Review session:
     - Stage 1 (10 min)
-    - Opportunity to ask questions
+    - Opportunity to ask questions.
     - Stage 2 (10 min)
-    - Opportunity to ask questions
+    - Opportunity to ask questions.
     - Stage 3 (10 min)
-3. Short summary of the code review (2-5 min)
+3. Short summary of the code review (2-5 min).

 ![bg right:30% width:300px](../assets/christina-wocintechchat-com-5UHFPbvBBzY-unsplash.jpg)